confluentinc/examples/ccloud/docs/beginner-cloud.rst

 Diagnose the problem
 ^^^^^^^^^^^^^^^^^^^^

 #.
-Open `Grafana <localhost:3000>`__ and use the username `admin` and password `password` to login
+Open `Grafana <localhost:3000>`__ and use the username ``admin`` and password ``password`` to login

 #.
+Navigate to the ``Producer Client Metrics`` dashboard.
+Within a minute you should see a downward
+   trend in outgoing bytes which can be found by the expanding the ``Throughput`` tab.
-Navigate to the `Producer Client Metrics` dashboard.
-The top metrics that have turned red (`Record error rate` and `Free buffer space`) indicate something is wrong.
+   Within two minutes, the top level panels like `Record error rate` and `Free buffer space` should turn red, a major indication something is wrong.
-   Upon expanding the `Throughput` tab, you'll notice a downward trend in outgoing bytes.
-This means our producer is not producing data, this is likely due to a networking problem.
+   This means our producer is not producing data, which could happen for a few reasons.

    |Producer Connectivity Loss|

 #.
-Next check that the Confluent Cloud cluster is accepting requests.
-Navigate to the `Confluent Cloud` dashboard.
+In order to say this is a truly a problem on the producer end, let's check the status of the Confluent Cloud cluster, specifically that it is accepting requests.
+Navigate to the ``Confluent Cloud`` dashboard.

 #.
 Look at the top panels, they should all be green which means the cluster is operating safely within its resources.